Gleyber Torres Player Props: Yankees vs. Cardinals

 Cardinals Pitching Rankings

-- Cardinals pitchers combine to allow 81 home runs (one per game), the fourth-fewest in the league.
+- Cardinals pitchers combine to give up 82 home runs (one per game), the fourth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.